tdwg/tcs2/docs/tcs-terms.md

 **Comments**

 Synonymy is between names but, if the names have different nomenclatural types, a Taxon  Concept is required.
 Therefore, `synonym` is a property of the Taxon Concept  class. `synonym` is used here in the stricter sense that only indicates that  the type of a name falls within a Taxon Concept and has the same  relationship to Taxon Concept as `taxonName` (the accepted name).
 This  allows one to dispose of names without having to deal with the Taxon  Concepts that were realised along with the publication of these names.
-If  one wants to include these “original concepts” and indicate a relationship  between Taxon Concepts, the `intersects` Taxon Concept Relationship can be  used instead.
+If  one wants to include these “original concepts” and indicate a relationship  between Taxon Concepts, the `intersects` Taxon Relationship can be  used instead.

 ```turtle